 Stay in the Index: but even if you are spidered the search engine may exclude you from the index.
 This is commonly because the page is low quality, or it has identified spam, or it has been identified as containing malware, or it has a terrible link profile, or your site does not link to it, or any of hundreds of other reasons.

 Lets assume your page is worthy…

-Once you’ve done the on-page work to optimize your website and you are satisfied with the results, it’s time to invite the search engines!
+Once you’ve done the on-page work to optimize your website, it’s time to invite the search engines!

 In this SEO Guide lesson, you learn how to submit your website to Google and Bing.
 We’ll also cover the situations that call for sending the search engine spiders an invitation to come crawling.

 Why Submit a Site Manually?

 It’s optional to submit a site manually.
 Search engine spiders discover most webpages automatically by following links.
 So even if you do not submit site URLs to Google

 It’s more important to make sure the spiders can access all the pages within your site once they arrive.
 (This is why the next lessons explain XML sitemaps and other technical SEO tips to keep your site running smoothly.)

 Still, there are times when manually submitting your content to a search engine can help.